discrete-notes/discrete-notes.github.io/_posts/2022-03-12-secretary-techniques.md

 [Andres Cristi](https://sites.google.com/view/andres-cristi),
 [Tim Oosterwijk](https://sites.google.com/view/timoosterwijk/),
 and [Alexandros Tsigonias-Dimitriadis](https://www.gs.tum.de/en/adone/participating-researchers/tsigonias-dimitriadis-alexandros/)).

-Today, I'd like show how we could transfer a bunch of techniques from distributed computing to online computing (with sampling), to prove impossibility results.
+Today, I'd like show how we could transfer a bunch of ideas from distributed computing to online computing to prove impossibility results.
-This is not a complete proof just an overview of the ideas and techniques.
+This is not a complete proof, but an overview of the techniques.

 ## The problem

-The problem is the following:
+The problem is an extension of the classic [secretary problem](Secretary problem):

 * An adversary chooses a set of $n$ numbers and orders them.
-* Then, for each number independently: with probability $p$ it joins the *sample set*, and with probability $(1-p)$ it joins the *online set*.
+* Then, for each number independently: with probability $p$, it joins the *sample set* ; and with probability $(1-p)$, it joins the *online set*.
 * The player is given $n$ and the sample set.
 * The numbers of the online set are presented one by one to the player, in the order chosen by the adversary.
-* The player wins if and only if she stops on the maximum of the online set.
+* The player wins, if and only if, she stops on the maximum of the online set.

 See the [teaser post](https://discrete-notes.github.io/teaser-secretary)